 |Team Performance Analytics|

-Users of Zendesk Sell say the mobile app is intuitive and love its integrations, particularly with third-party calling apps.
+Users of Base CRM say the mobile app is intuitive and love its integrations, particularly with third-party calling apps.
 They also like the ability to work offline versus other products that require an internet connection.
-They do, however, wish CRM settings (beyond basic functions) could be changed using the mobile app rather than requiring you to log in to the desktop version.
-You can read more reviews on our Zendesk Sell and Base CRM review page.
+They do, however, wish CRM settings could be changed using the mobile app rather than requiring you to login to the desktop version.

 |Phone Dialer and call logging|